EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.beta_minimize

-- beta_minimize function                                                glens Description: Given a model and approximate source position, find the best source position that minimize the
+- beta_minimize function                                                glens Description: Given a model and approximate source position, find the best source position that minimize the residuals in the image plane.